winter-muted/science-scripts/README.md

 ## Descriptions

-qsub-bench -> time various job sizes to find the best bang for (y)our buck.
+qsub-bench.py -> time various job sizes to find the best bang for (y)our buck.
 (BETA!!)

-qsub-batch -> batch submission of pbs files.
+qsub-batch.py -> batch submission of pbs files.
 (BETA!!)

 del-batch -> delete jobs you are currently running when mistakes are made. (not implemented yet)